 Acknowledgements: ‘Teaching is listening, learning is talking’ by Darren Kuropatwa.
 Sourced from Flickr and reproduced under a Creative Commons Attribution-NonCommercial-ShareAlike 2.0 Generic (CC BY-NC-SA 2.0) licence. https://www.flickr.com/photos/dkuropatwa/4612194068/.

-Produced as part of the YMCA George Williams College BA/BA(Hons) Informal and Community Education programme.
+This article was produced as part of the YMCA George Williams College BA/BA(Hons) Informal and Community Education programme.
+Reproduced here with permission (2014).

 Added to the informal education archives August 2014